Youth Work Funding

 A planned programme of education designed for the purpose of aiding and enhancing the personal and social development of young people through their voluntary involvement, and which is complementary to their formal, academic or vocational education and training and provided primarily by voluntary youth work organisations.

 Youth work is above all an educational and developmental process, based on young people’s active and voluntary participation and commitment.
 It is often defined as ‘non-formal education’.
 Youth work is for all young people, with particular focus on those aged 10 to 25 from all aspects of Irish life, urban, rural, all nationalities and social classes.
-Youth work is provided primarily by voluntary organisations, with statutory support from the Department of Education and Skills and the Education and Training Boards.
+Youth work is provided primarily by voluntary organisations, with statutory support from the Department of Children, Equality, Disability, Integration and Youth and the Education and Training Boards.

 Our vision is for all of our young people to have ambition for themselves, to be confident individuals, effective contributors, successful learners and responsible citizens; and to be nurtured, safe, active, healthy, achieving, included, respected and responsible.
 We believe that youth work has a significant role to play in realising this vision for young people.